mcnichol/pks-workshop-application/README.md

 9. Deploy the SpringBoot Geosearch Application
 <ul><pre>kubectl create -f https://raw.githubusercontent.com/gvijayar/pks-workshop/master/Step_5_DeploySpringBootApp.yaml</pre></ul>

-10. Expose the SpringBoot Application.
+10. Expose the Spring Boot Application.
 This can be done in a couple of ways.
 We will look at two ways of doing it in this example.

 <ul>Exposing with the LoadBalancer
 	<pre>kubectl create -f https://raw.githubusercontent.com/gvijayar/pks-workshop/master/Step_6_ExposeSpringBootApp.yaml</pre>